Spirits of the Bayou: Sanctuaries, Cemeteries and Hauntings

 For the connoisseur, the book deserves a place on the coffee table; for the adventurer, it belongs neatly tucked in a backpack.
 It’s a must-read for locals and a rare treat for those beyond the state’s borders.

 Click through the portfolio below to see photo excerpts from “Spirits of the Bayou: Sanctuaries, Cemeteries and Hauntings.”
 Many of the photographs spread across two entire pages inside the book.

 Purchase an autographed copy of the book directly from the author via your debit card, credit card or Paypal.
 A custom made book marker is included at no charge.
-Books are mailed vis USPS Flat Rate Priority Mail.
+Books are mailed vis USPS Media mail.
 Click on the “Buy Now” button.